Jocko Willink: Post-Navy career

 After retiring from the Navy, Willink co-founded the leadership consulting firm Echelon Front along with Leif Babin, who served with him in the SEAL Teams.
+The firm hosts conferences and seminars to teach leadership skills.
 He and Babin also co-authored the leadership manual Extreme Ownership: How U.S. Navy Seals Lead and Win.
-After appearing on the podcasts of Tim Ferriss, Joe Rogan, and Sam Harris to publicize his book, Willink started his own weekly podcast, The Jocko Podcast.

 In addition to his work in consulting and authorship, Willink instructs jiu-jitsu at Victory MMA & Fitness in San Diego and co-owns Origin USA, a company based in Farmington, Maine, which produces lifestyle apparel, nutrition supplements, and fitness equipment, as well as being one of the only manufacturers of jiu-jitsu gis in the United States.
 Willink has a chapter giving advice in Tim Ferriss' book Tools of Titans.

 Brazilian Jiu-jitsu career

 Willink started Brazilian jiu-jitsu under Fabio Santos while in active service and continued training after retirement from the military.
 He obtained his black belt from Dean Lister.
-Since then, Willink has been a prominent figure in the sport and has taught many grapplers.
+Since then, Willink has been a prominent figure in the sport, has competed against big names such as Jeff Monson and has taught many grapplers.
 Willink promoted his own daughter to blue belt in Brazilian jiu-jitsu in September 2022.

+Writing

+Willink has authored numerous fiction and nonfiction books.
+His 2015 book Extreme Ownership has been on The New York Times Best Seller List, and was praised by critics.
+The book teaches leadership lessons using examples of real-world missions and combat encounters.
+In 2017, he published Discipline Equals Freedom: Field Manual, which is a collection of healthy living routines and mindsets for productivity.

+He authored the children's book series the Way of the Warrior Kid, which is intended to present the life lessons Willink received from SEAL training in a way that is digestible and applicable for children.
+The Way of the Warrior Kid is being adapted into a feature film starring Chris Pratt and scripted by Will Staples.

+Podcast

+After appearing on the podcasts of Tim Ferriss, Joe Rogan, and Sam Harris to publicize his book, Willink decided to start his own weekly podcast, The Jocko Podcast.
+On December 28, 2015, Willink launched the podcast on YouTube with an accompanying website.
+His YouTube channel currently has 1.8 million subscribers.
+Willink films the podcast from his studio in San Diego.